GoogleCloudPlatform/healthcare/deploy/policygen/README.md

 A security policy generator which generates policies for two purposes:

-1. Typical policies enforced in a HIPAA compliant GCP environment.
+1. Typical policies enforced in a HIPAA aligned GCP environment.
 1. Policies based on Terraform configs to monitor GCP changes that are not deployed by Terraform.